-As a cultural sociologist I investigate the ethical roles and moral meanings of authenticity, autonomy and imperfection in the context of emerging medical and digital technologies.
-My research on the authenticity ethics of ‘being true to yourself’ in a context of mental health medications resulted in a publication and annual guest lecture for the Sociology mastercourse “Medicalization, Healthcare and Social Control” (University of Groningen).
-I am currently merging my previous and present research activities in a PhD study on authenticity and artificial intelligence at the University of Twente.
+As a cultural sociologist I investigate how authenticity is made meaningful in the context of emerging technologies.
+My research on the authenticity ideal of ‘being true to yourself’ in the context of mental health medications resulted in a peer-reviewed publication and annual guest lecture for the Sociology mastercourse “Medicalization, Healthcare and Social Control” (University of Groningen).
+I am currently merging my previous and present research activities in my PhD research on authenticity and artificial (un)intelligence at the University of Twente.

 authenticity / emerging technologies / (digital) culture

-I have studied society and culture from a wide range of perspectives and I consider my professional experience in the field of healthcare and social welfare as an important source of micro-sociological knowledge.
-I have empirically analyzed cultural ideals of authenticity and (im)perfection in the following sociological contexts:
+I consider my previous jobs in healthcare and social welfare as an important source of experience and knowledge on social complexity.
+I have investigated cultural ideals of authenticity in the following contexts:

 • Medicalization (University of Amsterdam, 2011 – 2012)